jquery/download.jqueryui.com/README.md

 PNG               --with-png=yes		yes
 ```

-If "png=yes no", libpng is missing and needs to be installed, `apt-get install libpng-dev` on linux or `brew install libpng` on OS X.
+If "png=yes no", `libpng` is missing and needs to be installed, `apt-get install libpng-dev` on linux or `brew install libpng` on macOS.

 Continuing...
 ```